tomkaith13/RiotLOLAPIs/README.txt

 Limitations:
-Right now the API work on 1.1.
 The region defaults to 'North America'

+Next Version:
+Adding region support as a part of the class constructor Adding function to extract players total win/loss and calculate KDA ratio.

-These limitations will be addressed in the next
+These limitations will be addressed in the next version